Vectorface/SnappyRouter/docs/handlers/direct_handler.md

-Many application environments use virtual hosts, path aliases, symbolic links, etc. The URL to a particular script may not always be obvious and consistent across production, test environments, and local development environments.
+Many application environments use virtual hosts, path aliases, symbolic links, etc. The URL to a particular script may not always be obvious and consistent across production, test, and local development environments.
 For this reason, the `DirectScriptHandler::KEY_PATH_MAP` config option supports multiple path prefixes which the handler will try each one iteratively (in order) until it finds a matching script.